udayasish/data-visualization-web--application-chart.js/README.md

    ```

 2. **Frontend Setup:**
-   - Navigate to the `frontend` folder:
+   - Navigate to the `Frontend` folder:
      ```bash
      cd Frontend
      ```